Cloudxtreme/KA/Readme.md

+# NOTE: This is under a complete rewrite.
+The code here was written a loooong time ago, and I wanted it to "just work".
+It probably doesn't even work now.

 #KA (WIP)

 KA is a virtual assistant written in Python who can be taught commands easily.
 More complex commands in the form of plugins can also be written.